LUXMAN vintage audio

 On the photos you can see that several electrolytic capacitors are to be replaced.

-the original power design of this schematic part is incorrect, your pcb will probably be burnt like on the photo above.
+The original power design of this circuit part is incorrect, your pcb will probably be burnt like the one on the photo above.

 When the light bulbs are replaced by leds (that I prefer), the zenerdiode D112 is obsolete and can be removed,

-the 300 Ohm resistor R153, can than be replaced by a 1,5 KOhm 2W type as on the photo and you have the correct power design,
+the 300 Ohm resistor R153, must be replaced by a 1,5 to 5,6 KOhm 2W type as on the photo, depending on the type leds you use,

-take 3 leds of different color: red, yellow and green, thats what I applied, if you like blue better, that can be used also.
+I took 3 leds of different color: red, yellow and green. if you like other colors like blue better, that can be used also,

 Replace C104 a b, C103 a b, C113 a b, C107, C108 a b, C130, C131, C129, C133, C132, C120 a b, C122 a b, C118 a b and C301 a b.

-The power-amp input capacitors need to be replaced: C118, they may be small polyester 4,7 uF 100V of Wima as on the photo.
+The power-amp input capacitors need to be replaced: C118, they may be small polyester or

 add 2x 0,01 uF 100V ceramic, parallel to C134 and C135.